-COURSE OUTCOMES: After completion of the course, the student should be able to
+COURSE OUTCOMES: After completion of the course, students should be able to

-CO-1: Model the geometry of real world structures

-CO-2: Analyze the structure for various loads

-CO-3: Interpret the results using Post processing

-CO-4: Design the Concrete & Steel structural elements as per IS Codes
+- CO-1: Model the geometry of real-world structures - CO-2: Analyse the structure and debug the errors - CO-3: Interpret the results using Post processing - CO-4: Design the Concrete & Steel structural elements as per IS Codes

+SYLLABUS:

 - 1. Analysis of determinate beams - 2.
 Analysis of indeterminate beams - 3.
 Analysis of portal frames - 4.
 Analysis and Design of steel angular truss - 5.
-Analysis of multistory RC building for gravity loads - 6.
-Design of beams and columns of a multistory RC Building
+Analysis of multi-story RC building for gravity loads - 6.
+Design of beams and columns of a multi-story RC Building

-Software: Staad Pro or Equivalent software for structural analysis and design
+Software: Staad Pro or Equivalent software for structural analysis and design.

-GIS LABORATORY
+GIS LABORATORY:

-- To explain the process of visual image interpretation - To explore various tools available in GIS software - To acquire knowledge on creating maps with GIS software, data entry and editing it - To perform overlay analysis, buffering and DEM analysis.
+- To explain the process of visual image interpretation - To explore various tools available in GIS software - To acquire knowledge on creating maps with GIS software, data entry and editing it - To perform overlay analysis, buffering and DEM analysis

-COURSE OUTCOMES: After the completion of the course, student should be able to CO-1: Identify different objects and components present in an image using visual image interpretation technique
+COURSE OUTCOMES: After the completion of the course, student should be able to

-CO-2: Create a new digitized map for a given toposheet, entry of relevant data and editing it

-CO-3: Do the Analysis of attribute and spatial query for a given set of vector data CO-4: Apply the concepts of overlay analysis, buffering and DEM analysis for a real world problem
+- CO-1: Identify different objects and components present in an image using visual image interpretation technique - CO-2: Create a new digitized map for a given toposheet, entry of relevant data and editing it - CO-3: Do the Analysis of attribute and spatial query for a given set of vector data - CO-4: Apply the concepts of overlay analysis, buffering and DEM analysis for a real world problem